Nadal into French Open final after Zverev fall

 Third seed Zverev screamed in pain when he went down on the baseline stretching for a ball on the final point of the 12th game of the second set.

-A concerned Nadal went round to check on his opponent as a medic raced on to court to help the German.
+A concerned Nadal went round to check on his opponent as a medic raced on to the court to help the German.

 After a short break, Zverev returned on crutches and was given a warm hug by Nadal before the crowd rose in a standing ovation.